LeonardoLancia/Get_Phase_Tools/readme.md

 **n** (positive integer; optional, default: 5): polynomial order of the differentiator.
 **nMasks** (positive integer; optional, default 22): number of masking signals used to extract the independent mode function via masked sifting.
 **ampCoeff** (positive real; optional, default: 2): coefficient determining the amplitude of the masks as a proportion of 4*std(signal) (as this is a rough estimate of the signal's range from the std, if the signal's values are normally distributed).
-**quadMethod** (a string or a cell of two strings in Matlab and a string or a list of two strings in Python, default: {'h','h'} in Matlab and ['h','h'] in Python): Method to be use in the computation of the quadrature signal. 'h' stands for Hilbert, 'q' for direct quadrature and 'cl' for curve length (of the curve drawn by the input signal and its direct quadrature).
+**quadMethod** (a string or a cell of two strings in Matlab and a string or a list of two strings in Python, default: {'h','h'} in Matlab and ['h','h'] in Python): Method to be use in the computation of the quadrature signal. 'h' stands for Hilbert and 'q'.
 If two strings are provided a different method will be adopted in in the first or the second part of the algorithm.
 **threshs** (scalar or vector of two positive real values close to zero, default: [1E-10,1E-10]  ): threshold for refined amplitude normalization.
 If two values, different thresholds will be used in the two parts of the algorithm.

 The function's outputs are: